pubannotation/pubannotation/docs/get-vs-post.md

 > [changes made at 21st Feb, 2017] For the second request, the response code for the case the result of annotation is permanently removed is changed to 410 from 404.

-The communication to get annotation from an annotation server can be made in an asyncronous way.
-For example, sometimes, it may take a long time for a server to produce annotation, and a request cannot be responded with the result of annotation within a reasonable time.

-In the case, an initial request is made with the input parameters.
-If the request is determined valid, the server is expected to respond with a status code 303 (See Other), together with the _Location_ header to indicate the URL for retrieval of the annotation.
+In case an annotation server requires a separate request for retrieval of annotations, the server has to response to the initial request with the status code 303 (See Other) and the _Location_ header has to indicate the URL for the client to access to retrieve the annotations.
 Optionally, the _Retry-After_ header can be used to indicate how long the clinet is advised to wait before accessing the location of annotation result.
 If the server cannot fulfil the request for some reason, e.g., server overload,